jessebmiller/rust-in-the-canyon/test-doc.md

 and the play test audience who knows this stuff, I'll leave the writing of this section to later.
 If you are play testing and you don't know this stuff let me know!

+### Basic Moves

+**Read a Person or Situation**

+**Put in the Work**

+When you **Plan and Scheme**, going back and forth about what you're going to do, considering all options and all eventualities, move 2 chips from your character stack to your stress stack.
+Keep moving 2 when the GM says so as long as your planning and scheming.
+(Not sure if this is better than just urging players to go take some action, but maybe it works?)

+When you say **We Planned for This** then say how you've planned for the current situation, the GM tells you how much stress it costs (the less believable the higher cost).
+If the group moves that many tokens in aggregate from their character stacks to their stress stacks, y'all did plan for this.
+Otherwise you can continue without it.

+When you **Send for Help** from outside the town, either to your organization, another organization, or even a personal connection, name the NPC, say how you know them, and say how you're sending word.
+Tell the GM what you hope they'll do and what you're worthey'll do instead.
+The GM starts a clock with your hope and your fear on it.
+When that clock expires, you'll know one way or antoher even if it's not any of what you hoped or feared.
+It could be worse than you feared, or even something you haven't thought of.

+### Resolution moves

+When you look back at your time in a town and **Reflect on how You Changed it** when the town stack is 21 or less.
+Someone plays a hand of blackjack against the town's remaining stack total.
+If that hand beats the total, those changes are permenant, otherwise the town will revert to it's old ways not long after y'all leave, or those changes never quite occured.

 ## Conflicts